sifulan-access-federation/HowTo/Moodle/README.md

 ## Exchanging Metadata

-You need to provide the Shibboleth SP metadata file to SIFULAN Federation.
-To do so, you can visit this url:
+To make your Moodle service visible from SIFULAN Federation and eduGAIN, you need to register your Moodle service with SIFULAN Federation.
+To do so, visit this url: [https://sifulan.my/service-provider-registration-form/](https://sifulan.my/service-provider-registration-form/).
+The registration process may take up to 72 hours and another 24 hours for the Metadata to be fully propagated.
+Should you need some assistance please email us at [support@sifulan.my](mailto:support@sifulan.my).

-``https://[moodle’s hostname]/Shibboleth.sso/Metadata`` to download the Shibboleth SP metadata file for your Moodle (replace ``[moodle’s hostname]`` with your Moodle service' hostname).
-Save the metadata file (e.g. as ``moodle-metadata.xml``), and email it to support@sifulan.my.
-It may take up to 24 hours for your Shibboleth SP metadata to be fully propagated at SIFULAN Federation and eduGAIN after the request to register the Service Provider is approved.
+Note: You can set the URL to the SAML metadata for your Moodle service in this following format: ``https://[moodle’s hostname]/Shibboleth.sso/Metadata``.
+Replace ```[moodle's hostname]``` with your Moodle's service hostname.